guardian/commercial-canaries/README.md

 2 Check that _no_ ads load before banner is interacted with 3 Check the banner shows
 4 Click on "yes I'm happy" in the banner
-5 (TODO) Check the banner goes away
+5 Check the banner goes away
 6 Check that ads load.
 7 refresh the page (without clearing cookies)
 8 Check ads have loaded, and no banner is shown.
 9 Load an article page
-10 check ads have loaded, and (TODO) no banner is shown.
+10 check ads have loaded, and no banner is shown.
 11 Clear cookies. reload the page
-12 (TODO) Check that _no_ ads load before banner is interacted with 13 Check the banner shows
+12 Check that _no_ ads load before banner is interacted with 13 Check the banner shows

 ### Manual Update